langdoc/IKDP-2/Meeting200326.md

 - Micha could also apply at the same time for us to have this [Allas](https://www.csc.fi/en/-/allas-tuo-nykyaikaisen-datanhallinnan-tutkijoiden-kayttoon) tool from CSC
     - The logic would be that our multimedia is in IDA storage, but CSC recommends now Allas for files that change often
     - I'm also collaborating bit with Oulu people, and they are setting up their system now same way
+- Participation to DoReCo: Need to decide which files to send over.
+Niko has a list of potentially good files (mainly based to having one speaker from all different regions, maybe two from Ižma as it is so heavily populated).